Justin Outten

-Justin Outten was hired by the Seahawks on February 18, 2025 as run game specialist/assistant offensive line coach after spending the last two seasons (2023-24) with the Tennessee Titans and one season with the Denver Broncos (2022) as offensive coordinator.
+Justin Outten enters his first season as run game coordinator after being hired by the Seahawks on February 18, 2025, as run game specialist/assistant offensive line coach.
+He spent two seasons (2023-24) with the Tennessee Titans and one season with the Denver Broncos (2022) as offensive coordinator.
 He also spent time coaching in the NFL with the Green Bay Packers (2019-21) and Atlanta Falcons (2016-18).
 For eight seasons (2008-15), he coached at Westfield High School in Houston after beginning his collegiate coaching career at Syracuse University (2007).

 In 2024, Outten helped third-year tight end Chig Okonkwo produce his third season with at least 30 receptions, 400 receiving yards and one touchdown.
 Okonkwo finished the season as the club's second leading pass catcher with 52 receptions, 479 yards and two touchdowns on 70 targets.